In Ukraine’s second city, a furious rain of bombs and rockets takes a toll: ‘There are no coffins left’

 “We don’t want another Grozny here,” he said, referring to Putin’s 1999 near-total destruction of the Chechen capital.
 “But we don’t want to live in Russia.”

 For now, the front lines are holding.
-Melnik Yuri, 47, who is service with the Territorial Defense Forces on the city’s fringes, was at the morgue to pick up documents recording his 80-year-old grandmother’s death.
+Melnik Yuri, 47, who is serving with the Territorial Defense Forces on the city’s fringes, was at the morgue to pick up documents recording his 80-year-old grandmother’s death.
 Her body had been picked up a day earlier and buried, but he hadn’t been able to get away from the battle to attend the funeral.

 She was killed by shelling as she tried to reach shelter in the metro station.
-His own apartment was completely destroyed, he said.
+His own apartment was destroyed, he said.

 “When the war is over, I’ll have no place to go,” he said.
 “That’s why I’ll stand until the end.”